pkardas/notes/books/speech-and-language-processing.md

 *Batch training* - we compute gradient over the entire dataset, quite expensive to compute.
 Possibility to use *mini-batch* training, we train on a group of *m* examples (512 or 1024).

 *Regularisation* - a good model should generalise well, there is a problem of overfitting it model fits the data too perfectly.
 There is a possibility to add a regularisation - L1 (lasso regression) and L2 (ridge regression) regularisation.

+*Multinomial logistic regression* (*softmax* regression) - for classification problems with more than 2 classes.The multinomial logistic classifier uses a generalisation of the sigmoid function called softmax function.

+*Model interpretation* - Often we want to know more than just the result of classification, we want to know why classifier made certain decision.
+Logistic regression is interpretable.

+#### Chapter 6: Vector Semantics and Embeddings

+*Distributional hypothesis* - the link between similarity in how words are distributed and similarity.

+*Lemma / citation* form - basic form of a word. *Wordform* - inflected lemma.
+Lemma can have multiple meanings, eg. mouse might refer to a rodent or to a pointer, each of these are called word senses.
+Lemmas can be polysemous (have multiple senses), this makes interpretation difficult.
+Word sense disambiguation - the task of determining which sense of a word is being used in particular context.

+*Synonyms* - two words are synonymous if they are substitutable - have the same propositional meaning.

+*Principle of contrast* - a difference in in linguistic form is always associated with some difference in meaning, eg.: water / H2O, H2O - rather used in scientific context.

+*Word similarity* - *cat* is not a synonym of a *dog*, but these are 2 similar words.
+There are many human-labelled datasets for this.

+*Word relatedness* - (or association) eg.: *coffee* is not similar to *cup*, they shave ro similar features, but they are very related - associated, they co-exist.
+Very common kind of relatedness is semantic field, eg.: *surgeon, scalpel, nurse, hospital*.
+Semantic fields are related to topic models like LDa - Latent Dirichlet Allocation - unsupervised learning on large sets of texts to induce sets of associated words from text.
+There are more relations between words: hypernymy, antonymy or meronymy.

+*Semantic Frames and Roles* - a set of words that denote perspectives or participants in a particular type of event, eg.: *Ling sold the book to Sam* - seller / buyer relation.
+Important problem in question answering.

+*Connotation* - affective meaning - emotions, sentiment, opinions or evaluations.

+*Sentiment* - valence - the pleasantness of the stimulus, arousal - the intensity of emotion provoked by the stimulus, dominance - the degree of control exerted by the stimulus.
+In 1957 Osgood used these 2 values to represent a word - revolutionary idea!
+Word embedded in 3D space.

+*Vectors semantics*.
+Word's meaning can be defined by its distribution in language - use neighbouring words.
+Idea of vector semantics is to represent a word as a point in a multidimensional semantic space (word embedding) that is derived from the distributions of word neighbours.